FREQUENTLY ASKED QUESTIONS

 • Locating parents

-• Requesting child support orders from the court
+• Requesting child support orders from the court at no cost to you

-• Requesting medical support orders from the court
+• Requesting medical support orders from the court at no cost to you

-• Modifying child support orders
+• Changing the amount due in child support orders

-• Collecting and sending child support
+• Collecting and sending child support payments

 Learn more in our Quick Tip video below:

-3. What CAN'T Child Support Services do for me?
+3. What can't Child Support Services do for me?

-Child support offices do not:
+Child support offices cannot:

 • Handle custody or visitation matters